 The PHSC academic reentry plan can be found here in appendix F.

-Eligible dual enrollment students should utilize the Fall 2020 Dual Enrollment Online Registration Worksheet to find important dates and to make plans for Fall dual enrollment coursework.
+Eligible dual enrollment students should utilize the Spring 2021 Dual Enrollment Online Registration Worksheet to find important dates and to make plans for Spring dual enrollment coursework.
 In order for students to be able to register online during their assigned time, students and parents/guardians must meet the deadlines listed on the online registration worksheet.
-This year is a quick turn around due to delays from COVID19 so please begin the process as quickly as possible.
-Students should reach out to their counselor via email to review their course selections and gain their approval prior to submtting their form.
 Below are a few important reminders when planning for Fall Dual Enrollment.

 If you have questions about the dual enrollment registration process, please contact your school counselor.
 For more information, please visit the PHSC website.